Duke Droese

-Michael David Droese (born August 20, 1968) is an American retired professional wrestler and special education teacher.
+Michael David Droese (/ˈdroʊsiː/ DROH-see; born August 20, 1968) is an American former professional wrestler and special education teacher.
 He is best known for his appearances with the World Wrestling Federation between 1994 and 1996 under the ring name Duke "The Dumpster" Droese.

 Professional wrestling career

 Early career (1990–1994)

 Droese was trained as a professional wrestler by Bobby Wales.
 He debuted in Miami, Florida in February 1990, defeating Johnny Blade in his first match.
 Droese wrestled on the Florida independent circuit throughout the early 1990s.
 In 1993, Droese wrestled under the name "Garbage Man", which was the inspiration for the gimmick he took the following year in the World Wrestling Federation.
 Before being signed to the WWF, Droese also wrestled under the ring name Rocco Gibraltar.
 Droese first came to national wrestling attention in 1993 thanks to Pro Wrestling Illustrateds annual PWI 500 (top 500 wrestlers in the world) where he was placed at #500.
 Throughout the first part of his tour with the WWE, Droese was accompanied to the ring by many fans chanting "500".